htgurukul/kantap/README.md

-# kantap is Damn Sure
+# kantap is Last Moment